Lobaro/docs/docs/lorawan-sensors/modbus-lorawan/firmware.md

 ## Firmware

-!!! info "Make sure to use the latest version of the Lobaro Maintenance Tool!"
+!!! note "Make sure to use the latest version of the Lobaro Maintenance Tool!"
     Use at least version 1.4.9 of the [Lobaro Maintenance Tool](/tools/lobaro-tool.html) for installing this firmware.